 Cholesterol and Vitamin A Concerns

-Some worry about the cholesterol content in liver, but rest assured, liver is a good source of nutritional cholesterol, which does not increase your risk of heart attack or stroke.
+Some worry about the cholesterol content in liver, but rest assured, liver is good and source of nutritional cholesterol, which does not increase your risk of heart attack or stroke.
 Even the American Heart Association now admits that eating foods high in cholesterol or saturated fat does not increase your risk of heart disease.

 Regarding vitamin A toxicity, it's a non-issue with liver from well-raised, grass-fed, and grass-finished animals.
 The key is quality and moderation.